GICSAFePhD/RailML/Layouts/Readme.md

 Route 7 is used to approach carefully the level crossing.
 Route 8 is used as a departure signal from the platform to move up to the level crossing Route 9 is added as a departure signal tot stop before the end of the line.
 The original layout had no stop signals prior buffer stops.

-# Example_8

-Example_8 is similar to Example_9 but with bigger dimensions.
-The layout is in the repository but the interlocking table is given for example_9 only.

 # Example_9